daniele47/autosaver/README.md

     - Or they might just be for dangerous operations, aka probably only for all fs operations
     - I could even log crashes potentially?

+- make the final script store things in $HOME dir, so that the entire dir can be tracked without any issue whatsoever
+    - downloaded rust binary: `.cache/dotfiles-rust/...`
+    - file with defaults to use if nothing else is specified `.config/dotfiles-rust/...`
+        - NOTE: might be dangerous!
+Do i want it? if i do, maybe it should show a conferm prompt?
+Idk, think about it!
+    - NOTE: use `dotfiles-rust` for dirs, as `dotfiles` might easily collide!